paragi/rocket-store/README.md

 # Rocket Store
 A simple but powerful database, utilising flat file storage.

-Some times you just need to store and retrieve data in in a simple manner, without the need for a separate database process.
+Sometimes you just need to store and retrieve data in a simple and relaiable manner, without the need for a separate database process.
 Its amazing how often a storage tasks can be accomplished, using the filesystem and 3 very simple, but versatile function: POST, GET and DELETE.
 Its the fastest way to store data outside RAM.
 Its lightning fast compared to a fullblown database.
 All packaged in a single file to include, without any dependencies.

-However, if you need the superior search and storage power of a real SQL RDBM, this simple tool does not compare.
+However, if you need the superior search and storage power of a real SQL RDBM, this simple tool does not compare in functionallity.

 ## Features:
 * Extremely fast